iranroman/musicinformationretrieval.com/README.md

 If you don't have Git, [download Git here](http://git-scm.com), and install it on your local machine.

-Optional: create an account at <https://github.com>.
+*Optional*: create an account at <https://github.com>.
 A GitHub account allows you to contribute code back into this repo.
 Then, fork this repo:

 1. Click "Fork" in the top-right corner.